GuillaumeGomez/browser-UI-test/README.md

  * `debug`: display more information
  * `emulate`: name of the device you want to emulate (list of available devices is [here](https://github.com/puppeteer/puppeteer/blob/b5020dc04121b265c77662237dfb177d6de06053/src/common/DeviceDescriptors.ts) or you can use `--show-devices` option)
  * `extensions`: extensions to be loaded by the browser
+ * `failOnJsError`: if set to `true`, if a web page has a JS error, the test will fail.
  * `failureFolder`: path of the folder where failed tests image will be placed (`testFolder` value by default)
  * `generateImages`: if provided, it'll generate test images and won't run comparison tests
  * `imageFolder`: path of the folder where screenshots are and where they are generated (`testFolder` value by default)